-The Test Accuracy Ratio (TAR) is the accuracy of the calibrator compared to the accuracy of the device being calibrated.
+Test Accuracy Ratio (TAR) is the accuracy of the calibrator compared to the accuracy of the device being calibrated.

-The region of permissible values of the entity’s quality characteristic is reduced in proportion to the actual measurement uncertainty or dispersion.
+The region of permissible values of the entity’s quality characteristic is reduced proportionately to the actual measurement uncertainty or dispersion.

 At SRP control systems ltd, we work closely with leading manufacturers to provide our customers with the best products and services.
-If you are unsure about the best calibrator to fit your needs and budget, we can help.
-With over 40 years in the industry, we have a variety of calibrators that fit multiple industry’s specific needs.
+If you are still determining the best calibrator to fit your needs and budget, we can help.
+With over 40 years in the industry, we have various calibrators that fit multiple industries ’ needs.
 As an ISO 9001:2015 registered company with a state-of-the-art ISO 17025:2017 accredited laboratory, we understand the equipment.